Consider RAVICTI® (glycerol phenylbutyrate) as an alternative to sodium phenylbutyrate (NaPBA)

 Taken with meals or feedings via oral dosing syringe1

-• RAVICTI is the only FDA-approved oral liquid for the treatment of patients with UCDs.1
+• RAVICTI is an FDA-approved oral liquid for the treatment of patients with UCDs.1

 • The total daily dosage of RAVICTI should be divided into equally divided doses according to age range.1